The Non-Agile Aspects of Scrum

 The Sprint Goal is an objective that will be met within the Sprint through the implementation of the Product Backlog, and it provides guidance to the Development Team on why it is building the Increment.

 But the biggest problem is not actually the goal.
 It is the time.
 Some features are implemented in 2 hours and others in 2 months.
-The small features happen then to be implemented and waiting for the end of the sprint to be fully cleared and the big features are artificially cut into parts that can't be delivered at the end of the sprints of part that are re-conducted to the next sprint.
+The small features happen then to be implemented and wait for the end of the sprint to be fully cleared and the big features are artificially cut into parts that can't be delivered at the end of the sprints or parts that are carried over to the next sprint.

-This time-box constrain is getting arbitrary and disconnected to the real cycle of delivery.
+This time-box constraint is getting arbitrary and disconnected from the real cycle of delivery.
 I would rather eliminate the concept.

 The Sprint Review